batuhanrapata/Django-REST-framework/README.md

 # Django-REST-framework
-Rest Framework CRUD api with PostgreSQL
+Rest Framework CRUD api with PostgreSQL with Login module

 This is a code snippet written in Python for a simple user management system API.
 It includes several classes that handle user creation, deletion, and updating, as well as a health check endpoint and a login endpoint.